aslamhus/RectanglePacker/README.md

 } = result;
 ```

-If unsuccessful, `pack` will throw an error.
+If unsuccessful, `RectanglePacker` will throw an error.

-## Requirements

-To utilize the heuristic algorithm, the following data is required:

-- `screenArea`: The dimensions of the screen area (width, height).
-- `tiles`: An array of tile sources.
-- `tileAspectRatio`: The aspect ratio of the tiles.

 ## Options